Florida: Sales Tax Handbook

 Florida's Sales Tax By The Numbers:

-Florida has a higher-than-average state sales tax rate, but the actual sales tax rates in most Florida cities are lower than average when local sales taxes from Florida's 58 local tax jurisdictions are taken into account.
+Florida has a higher-than-average sales tax, including when local sales taxes from Florida's 362 local tax jurisdictions are taken into account.

 Rankings by Average State + Local Sales Tax:

 Ranked 22nd highest by combined state + local sales tax

 Ranked 16th highest by per capita revenue from state + local sales taxes ($1,106 per capita)

 Ranked 8th highest by state sales tax rate